 Poor insulation in your attic or crawl spaces or around your ductwork can cause cold air to come into the home and also cause the warm air to escape out of your ductwork.
 When this occurs, your HVAC system will have to run more and work harder in an effort to get the indoor air to the appropriate temperature.
 The harder your system has to work, the less efficient it will run, which will lead to an increase in your monthly energy bills.

 Unfortunately, humans aren’t the only species that have found the temperature maintaining benefits that insulation can bring.
 Squirrels, mice, snakes, rats, bats, and other pests like to burrow into it and make safe and warm nests for their babies.
 When this occurs, they will not only destroy parts by chewing through it but also contaminate it by leaving grime and fecal matter.
 If you have pests in your attic, you need to make sure that you remove all the insulation they were around and replace it.
+Of course, homeowners will need to remove the pests first.
+It’s important to try and do this as humanely as possible, so it might be worth letting a professional company do this for you.
+Some companies actually offer humane rat removal so homeowners should really prioritize companies that offer this sort of service.
+That should ensure that the pests are removed safely, getting them out of your home.
+Once that is done, it’s worth replacing your attic insulation.

 Wet or Dampness

 If you notice that any of your insulation has become moist, damp, or wet from either a leak in the roof or broken pipes, it will need to be replaced.
 When it becomes wet, it can form biological growth and also release mycotoxins into the air, destroying your indoor air quality.
 Once any moisture has come in contact with your insulation, it becomes ineffective, so there is no reason to try to salvage it.
+When you do get new insulation installed, consider other reasons as to why you were experiencing dampness in the first place, as this may be because of a link in the roof.
+If this is the case, it’s best for you to consider a roof repair or replacement too in the process by a company like Prime Roofing.
+This way you will ensure you don’t have to have a repeat of this situation in the future.

 Drafts or Cold Spots